How ‘ritual’ were the Palaces?

 But all three types of shrine are often in the vicinity of the magazines.
 You did not just render up your tithes to the Minos and receive his gift as a straightforward transaction, it was all mixed up with ritual hocus pocus.
 We will never elucidate the ritual.
 What we can appreciate is that in these palace empires, economics and ritual were all bound up together, but that it was the storage of the surplus produce, the tribute, that gave the ruler his prestige – and his power.

-And now, having considered the palaces that made up the Minoan civilisation, it is time to move on to the other remarkable source of evidence about the Minoans, that is their script, Minoan Linear B and find out how it was deciphered and what it tells us about Minoan society.
+And now, having considered the palaces that made up the Minoan civilisation, it is time to move on to other forms of evidence, the Tombs and Evidence for Religion

 7th August 2016